vesk4000/Couriers/README.md

 ## Development

 *In this section you can learn more about the development process (work principles of the procedures, problems we encountered while writing the queries, etc.).*

-### Creating the database
-TODO for rumbata: Just write a tiny bit about how you used that one tool to genereate the sql database, even though I rewrote that code later

-### Insert
-TODO for rumbata: Write a bit about how you used SQLizer

-### Git

-### Add & Update

-### Compiler

-### Queries

-TODO: Roomba, add your stuff here

 #### dbo.usp_dates_with_most_delivered_orders
 ```sql